-The point of departure for the first hypothesis tested is that the recommendation6 of IAS 1 (1997) via IFRS (2005) - to firms to disclose the magnitude of the effects of volatile macro-prices (exchange rates, interest rates and inflation rates) in their external reporting in one way or another - should have contributed to improved quality of information on the impact of firm-specific macroeconomic factors on profits (see, e.g., Verrecchia, 2001; Brüggemann et al., 2013 on voluntary disclosure).
-From a longitudinal perspective, early adoption indicates a commitment to an increased supply of relevant information and a narrowing to the level of satisfactory transparency for the shareholder (in line with findings from Leuz and Verrecchia, 2000).
-The development of the IFRS indicates that more attention (since IFS rev 1997) is given to the macroeconomic impact signaling that if firms do not behave, a mandatory reporting of macroeconomic effects may be in the cards.
+The point of departure for the first hypothesis tested is that the recommendation6 of IAS 1 (1997) via IFRS (2005) - to firms to disclose the magnitude of the effects of volatile macroprices (exchange rates, interest rates and inflation rates) in their external reporting in one way or another - should have contributed to improved quality of information on the impact of firmspecific macroeconomic factors on profits (see, e.g., Verrecchia, 2001; Brüggemann et al., 2013 on voluntary disclosure).
+From a longitudinal perspective, early adoption indicates a commitment to an increased supply of relevant information and a narrowing to the level of satisfactory transparency for the shareholder (in line with findings from Leuz & Verrechia, 2000).
 Hence, the first hypothesis tested is:

-Hypothesis 1.
-There is a positive relationship between the developments of the IAS/IFRS recommendations and the supply of relevant information on the macroeconomic impact on the profits of the firm.
+Hypothesis 1: There is a positive relationship between the developments of the IAS/IFRS recommendations and the supply of information on the macroeconomic impact on the profits of the firm.